Our Regions

 The Kettle Moraine is a region in Wisconsin formed by glacial activity, characterized by rolling hills, deep kettles (depressions), and scattered lakes, created by the melting of glaciers thousands of years ago.

-This region includes Fond du Lac, Washington, Jefferson, Rock, Walworth, and Waukesha counties.
+This region includes parts of Dodge, Fond du Lac, Washington, Jefferson, Rock, Walworth, and Waukesha counties.

 • Lakeshore Region